tryscer/flock/flock-music.md

 ​	"I told you guys," says Eleanore.
 "It was supposed to be *obvious*."

 ## Track 4: Alice Goes to Wonderland
-==radio break==
+==radio break
 *...and that was XXXX by the XXX, as requested by listener XXX... who tells us it was the first song she heard being played live.
-Do you remember your first show?*
+Do you remember your first show?*==

 We cross the street in solemn silence.
 ​	In the small parking lot beneath the Buzz warehouse, a few cars are parked, most of them old and dusty.
-As we walk between them I pass my finger in the dust of a Ford's back window.
+As we walk between them I pass my finger through the dust on a Ford's back window.
 ​	"Hello," I say, "What's this?"
 ​	Someone painted a giant bird, a cardinal or a jay, on the driver's door.
 We stop to admire the painting.
 ​	"Why would someone devalue their car like this​?"
 Barry wonders.